spheronFdn/fns/README.md

 Given the current development status, we're actively seeking feedback so feel free to create an issue or PR if you notice something!

+FNSlib can be currently used on Filcecoin Mainnet & Filecoin Hyperspace testnet network.

 ## Installation
 You can find the FNS library in NPM package - https://www.npmjs.com/package/@spheron/fnslib